anntzer/redeal/README.md

         if len(deal.north.spades) >= 5 and deal.north.hcp >= 12:
             return True

 Note that the predealing occurs outside of the `accept` function.
+Also, the `redeal` module has to be imported only for scripts in their own files; this is done implicitely for the GUI and for functions given at the command line.

 ### Shape